-Our clinic is able to operate and serve hundreds of uninsured patients who live or work on Johns, James and Wadmalaw Island – thanks to the good will and contribution of our donors.
-Each month, BIFMC will pay tribute to one of our many generous supporters who seek to improve the overall health and goodwill of the community.
+Our free clinic in Charleston, SC, is able to operate and serve hundreds of uninsured patients who live or work on Johns, James & Wadmalaw Island or Folly Beach – thanks to the good will and contribution of our donors.
+Each month, The Free Clinic will pay tribute to one of our many generous supporters who seek to improve the overall health and goodwill of the community.

 You can find all of our previous Donor Spotlight features here.